tonys183/BDThemes/README.md

 # BDThemes
-All of my BetterDiscord themes.
+All of my BD Themes.